 Rookie Camp is a Pre-Kindergarten baseball program that allows 4-6 year old children the chance to learn the basic fundamentals of baseball in a summer camp-like approach emphasizing fun and excitement.

 Each session starts with each team going through 15 minutes of warm-up & exercises.
 This is followed by a 15-minute general session that discusses a particular skill or topic.
 Teams break out and go through 2-3 skill sessions, where the parents and players work together on specific skill areas.
 Each team leader is given a schedule for the day, and the players move through each of the stations according to their particular schedule.
 Emphasis is on having fun and learning the basic skills of hitting, fielding, throwing, running, sliding, cheering, and teamwork.
 After the skill sessions, the players on each team get together and have snacks.

-Sat Apr 28 Picture Day – Kenwood Trail Middle School
+Sat April 28 Opening/Picture Day – Kenwood Trail Middle School

 All sessions will be held at Antlers Park.

 The Rookie Camp Leader will either be an experienced youth baseball coach who has volunteered to run the camps or one of the Team Leaders who has volunteered to be the Rookie Camp Leader for that week.
 The Rookie Camp Leader’s responsibilities is to teach the basic fundamentals of baseball, coordinate the groups as they move through the activities, and provide positive instruction and feedback to the players during the sessions.

 Players are divided up into groups of 10, with at least 2 team leaders per team.
 The team leaders are the parents of the children.
 The responsibility of the team leaders is to keep the group together and organized during each of the sessions.
 They are responsible for providing assistance and positive feedback to the players during the sessions.
 Baseball or coaching experience is not required.